neosaurrrus/blog-entries/17_to_22 React.md

 # Looping through our Profiles Object

 Remember to Import the component.
+I forget that a lot.

-Add a profile tag: `<Profile/>` and we should see our profile placeholder.
+Beore we get into loops, Its a good idea to add a profile tag: `<Profile/>` and we should see our profile placeholder if all goes well.

-However we want to render out each Profile.
-Normally we would just loop through our Profiles Object and render out each one, JSX does not have any native logic capability so we can use JS.
+Now we need to loop through our Profiles Object and render out each one, JSX does not have any native logic capability so we can use JS.

 As it is an object we don't get to use the Array helpers of ES6 normally but we can use `Object.keys(this.state.profiles)` which makes an array of the keys.